Proofreading is critical. In this guide, you’ll learn what it is, how to do it, and quick and easy tips to make proofreading a breeze.

 One of the best techniques for ensuring you leave no stones unturned when proofreading a document is to complete several passes through it, focusing on one type of mistake at once.
 This helps you to maintain focus and approach the task more methodically.

-- Read the document backward, word by word.
+- Read the document backwards, word by word.

-Reading the document backward, from the last word to the very first word, encourages you to focus on each word in isolation, and you are less likely to miss mistakes.
+Reading the document backwards, from the last word to the very first word, encourages you to focus on each word in isolation, and you are less likely to miss mistakes.

 - Circle every punctuation mark in the document.